 The goal of AIOps is to deliver actionable insights that, when combined with automation, provide continuous availability and superior performance of business services.
 With that in mind, it’s no surprise that at the heart of all this is the need to effectively monitor your complex infrastructure and operational domains.
-Committing to IT operations monitoring best practices will help your team deliver the business services that your customers and employees depend on.
+Committing to the three IT operations monitoring best practices below will help your team deliver the business services that your customers and employees depend on.

-The IT Monitoring Landscape
+The IT Operations Monitoring Landscape

 - IT infrastructure monitoring (ITIM), which focuses on understanding the availability of the elements that make up the infrastructure.

 - Network performance monitoring and diagnostics (NPMD), which provides historical, real-time and predictive views into the availability and performance of the network and the application traffic running on it.

 - Application performance monitoring (APM), which observes the performance and availability of software applications to maintain an expected level of service.

 - Digital experience monitoring (DEM), which quantifies and understands the true nature of the end user experience.